 I joined UKZN in April 2017 and am currently working on job demands and burnout levels of South African teachers, emotion work of teachers in classrooms in South Africa as well as proactive behaviour of teachers for professional and school development.

-- Occupational health and well-being of teachers (stress and burnout prevention).
+- Occupational health and well-being of teachers (engagement, stress and burnout prevention).